jvta/AzureVM/README.md

 If you do not need any data disks simply set the Boolean parameter **boolAddDataDisks** to false.
 The dummy data disk inputs will not result in a data disk provision providing  the Boolean is set to false.
 You can also safely just delete all of **objDataDisks** from your parameter file as some dummy data will also be provided by default through the azuredeploy.json file thus avoiding this error.

 ### Tags
-Provide your preferred tags to the strTags parameter as a string using "\" characters to escape each double quote character as in example below:
+Provide your preferred tags to the strTags parameter as a string using backslash characters to escape each double quote character as in example below:
  ```JSON
 "strTags": {
     "value" : "{\"Application\":\"Test\",\"CostCentre\":\"MyDept\",\"Environment\":\"Test\"}"